EBay goes after Amazon with fee changes for sellers

-SAN FRANCISCO (Reuters) - EBay Inc said on Tuesday it will overhaul fees for sellers on its online marketplace, lowering them for many sellers as it steps up competition with Amazon.com Inc.
+SAN FRANCISCO, March 19 (Reuters) - EBay Inc said on Tuesday it will overhaul fees for sellers on its online marketplace, stepping up competition with Amazon.com Inc .

-EBay is simplifying its “final value fees” with the percentage fee levied on each sale determined by product categories.
-Currently, the percentage fee is based on an item’s price.
+EBay is scrapping its complex, tiered set of “final value fees,” calculated as a percentage of an item’s sale price, and introducing flat-rate fees based on product categories.

-Some of eBay’s listing fees, a bone of contention among sellers, are also going away.
-Most of the changes will kick in April 16, with others taking effect May 1.
+Many of eBay’s listing fees, a bone of contention among sellers, are also going away.
+Most of the changes kick in April 16, with others taking effect May 1.

 “These fee changes definitely make eBay more competitive,” said Wingo.